KatTheGit/sylvan-row/README.md

 - [x] Temporary health bar
 - [x] Bullet collisions with walls
 - [ ] Player collisions with walls
-- [ ] Fix stupid bullet ID thing
+- [ ] Fix stupid bullet ID thingy (or don't it's a 1 in 2^16 chance to crash anyways)

 ### Irrelevant now, do after playtesting
 - [ ] Add healing, passive (to be gamedesigned)
-- [ ] Anticheat still doesnt work since a client can report false packet intervals.
-The server needs to calculate the intervals the client is sending at as an average.
-This will be ignored for the sake of working on the rest of the game.
 - [ ] Tie together the game.
 (Menu, gamemodes, etc)
 - [ ] Improve camera
 - [ ] Animations
 - [ ] Draw sprites
 - [ ] Canvas flipping
+- [ ] Anticheat still doesnt work since a client can report false packet intervals.
+The server needs to calculate the intervals the client is sending at as an average.
+This will be ignored for the sake of working on the rest of the game.